destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/cleaning_readme.md.txt

 All of the default settings are required.
 But these values could be changed in the specific folder settings.

-## Settings for the working folder.
+## Settings for the working folder

-Required settings are "active" and "path". "path" defines the working folder path - the root folder which contains all working files and folders.
+Required settings are `active` and `path`. `path` defines the working folder path - the root folder which contains all working files and folders.

-Example value of the working path: "/ec/res4/scratch/bgmt/deode/CY48t3_AROME/20230916_0000/"
+Example value of the working path: `/ec/res4/scratch/bgmt/deode/CY48t3_AROME/20230916_0000/`
 ```shell
 [wrk]
   active = true